phpList/core/README.md

 already in use, on the next free port after 8000).

 You can stop the server with CTRL + C.

+#### Development and Documentation

+We use `phpDocumentor` to automatically generate documentation for classes.
+To make this process efficient and easier, you are required to properly "document" your  `classes`,`properties`, `methods` ... by annotating them with [docblocks](https://docs.phpdoc.org/latest/guide/guides/docblocks.html).

+More about generatings docs in [PHPDOC.md](PHPDOC.md)

 ### Testing